psychemedia/storytelling-notes/openings.md

 includes: 18.
 Opening and Closing Formulas in Tales Told in England . . . .
 411 by Jonathan Roper

-"We generally begin — “Once upon a time, and a very good time it was,though it was neither in your time, nor my time, nor nobody else’s time.”
+"We generally begin — "Once upon a time, and a very good time it was,though it was neither in your time, nor my time, nor nobody else’s time.”
 Mayhew 1861:391 Mayhew, H. 1861.
 London Labour and the London Poor, vol. III.
 London

 Powell, J. U. 1901.
-“Folklore Notes from South-West Wilts.”
+"Folklore Notes from South-West Wilts.”
 Folklore 12(1):71–83 https://www.jstor.org/stable/1252898?seq=4 There were a time, ’tweren’t in my time, neither in your time, nit [=not yet] in anybody else’s time; ’twere when magpies builded in old man’s beards and turkey-cocks chewed bacca; .... all over hills, dales, mountains, and valleys, so far as I shall tell you to-night, or to-morrow night, or ever shall tell you before I’ve done, if I can”
 Powell 1901:76